-The beneficiaries shall be 38 numbers of commercial dairy farmers / entrepreneurs who meet the following conditions
+The beneficiaries shall be 20 numbers of commercial dairy farmers / entrepreneurs who meet the following conditions

-- b.
+- a.
+Shall rear not less than 5 number of milch animal - b.
 The average milk production in the farm shall be not less than 50 litre per day - c.
 The beneficiary shall be a member / non-member of nearby DCS (mandatory), but pouring milk to DCS - d.
 It is mandatory that the selected beneficiary is pouring a significant quantity of milk produced in the farm to the nearby DCS